 PIA has no appetite for insufficient resources to cover its outgoing cash flows.
-These outflows include payment of policyholder liabilities as they fall due, expenses, tax liabilities and any committed dividend remittance to its parent, in both a business as usual base case or under any plausible scenario.
+These outflows include payment of policyholder liabilities as they fall due, expenses, tax liabilities and any committed dividend remittance to its parent.

-PIA has no appetite for any fund to have liquidity profiles which are significantly inconsistent with normal liquidity expectations or other sources of liability risk such as collateral calls on derivatives in the portfolio or at a share class level.2
+PIA has no appetite for any fund to have liquidity profiles which are significantly inconsistent with normal liquidity expectations or other sources of liability risk such as collateral calls on derivatives in the portfolio or at a share class level.